person-al/pathfinder-solidity/README.md

 ### Poem.sol

-The Poem contract is the most complex.
-It contains the following information:
+The Poem contract is the most complex and is worth a more thorough explanation:

+#### Stored info:

 - path: the current path we're taking down the diamond, as expressed by node indices.
 - currStep: our current index in the path list.